 - 4. Lecture, tutor, and supervise undergraduate and postgraduate students in American History.
-Support the convenor of the MSt strand in US History, including teaching on the two MSt core courses "Theory and Methods" and "Sources and Historiography" and the offering of an MSt Option Paper - 5.
+Support the convenor of the MSt strand in US History, including teaching on the MSt core course "Sources and Historiography" and the offering of an MSt Option Paper - 5.
 Produce lectures, course materials and reading lists - 6.
 Co-convene with other postholders the American History Research Seminar - 7.
 Supervise undergraduate and graduate theses as necessary - 8.
 Mark undergraduate essays and collections exams and take part in University examining for undergraduates and graduates as and when requested to do so - 9.
 Participate in the graduate student admissions processes - 10.
 Gather and analyse feedback from students, colleagues, and examiners, and modify course design, content, or delivery as appropriate